diamond95/LiveChat/README.md

-Upload chat.sql to your server / localhost (database name "chat").
+Upload chat.sql to your server / localhost (check database_connection.php for details).

 If you are going to have limited users with some passwords use http://www.passwordtool.hu/php5-password-hash-generator to hash passwords and store into table login.
 Otherwise if you are going to make register page as you wish use php5 function 'password_hash()'.